ACM02/XpBank/README.md

 # XpBank
 A spigot based xp banking plugin
 This is my first official public plugin I hope you enjoy!
-The development of this plugin was done in a relatively short time so it's not perfect and could definitely use improvement but I just really wanted to get something out there with my name on it.
 The logic for dealing with the xp numbers is delt with in the Utils.java class.
 For more information about the plugin see https://www.spigotmc.org/resources/xpbank.101132/